Telegram Channel Analytics: Track Performance Like a Pro

 Daily Check (2 minutes)

-- Glance at subscriber change
+- Glance at subscriber change since yesterday

-- Note any unusual activity
+- Note any unusual activity (large spike or drop)

-- Check top post from yesterday
+- Check the top-performing post from the day before

 Weekly Review (15 minutes)

-- Review week’s subscriber growth trend
+- Review the week’s subscriber growth trend vs. the prior week

-- Identify best and worst performing posts
+- Identify the best and worst performing posts by view rate and forward rate

-- Compare engagement rates to previous week
+- Compare engagement rates to the prior week

-- Note any patterns or anomalies
+- Note any patterns or anomalies worth investigating

 Monthly Analysis (1 hour)

-- Comprehensive metrics review
+- Comprehensive metrics review across all key KPIs

-- Analyze content experiments
+- Analyze content experiments and their results

-- Set goals for next month
+- Set specific targets for the next month

-- Adjust strategy based on insights
+- Adjust content strategy based on trends, not isolated posts

 Common Analytics Mistakes